 Ashton Woods L.L.C. v.
 USG Corp., et al. (E.D.
 Pa.)

-Defending the leading U.S. drywall manufacturer, against Sherman Act and state-law price fixing claims brought by twelve of the nation’s largest homebuilders.
+Defending the leading U.S. drywall manufacturer against Sherman Act and state-law price fixing claims brought by twelve of the nation's largest homebuilders.
 Secured summary judgment on liability in favor of clients United States Gypsum Company and USG Corp.
-This decision came after the Court denied summary judgment to multiple co-Defendants.
-The case against a distributor subsidiary, L&W supply, remains pending.
+This decision came after the court denied summary judgment to multiple co-Defendants.
+The case against a distributor subsidiary, L&W Supply, remains pending.

-YAZ®/Yasmin® Litigation National counsel and trial counsel for Bayer in litigation alleging personal injuries caused by the oral contraceptives YAZ® and Yasmin®.
+National counsel and trial counsel for Bayer in litigation alleging personal injuries caused by the oral contraceptives YAZ® and Yasmin®.
 Cases pending in federal and state courts.
 MDL in Illinois.

 - Schuchert v.
 Bayer (S.D.
-Ill.): Selected as trial counsel to represented Bayer in the first stroke case set for trial in the YAZ®/Yasmin® federal multi-district litigation.
+Ill.): Selected as trial counsel to represented Bayer in the first stroke case set for trial in the YAZ®/Yasmin® federal multidistrict litigation.
 Case settled prior to trial.

 - Reagh v.
 Bayer (Court of Common Pleas, Philadelphia County, Pennsylvania): Chosen to first chair second stroke case set for trial in coordinated proceedings pending in state court in Philadelphia.
 Case settled before trial.